Cross-campus CS Students

 Minors and Sequence in CS

-All departments at HMC have a designated “minor” program that is intended for HMC students who choose the HMC off-campus major program.
+All departments at HMC have a designated “minor” program for HMC students who choose the HMC off-campus major program.
 HMC students who are CS minors have the same registration priority for HMC CS courses as majors.

 Other Claremont Colleges students pursuing a CS minor or sequence through their home college are welcome to take HMC CS courses as space permits and have the same registration priority as all other non-major students from off campus.
 HMC CS faculty are currently unable to serve in any official capacity as advisors for off-campus students pursuing minors or sequences in computer science.